 https://en.unesco.org/global-geoparks/shetland

-Shetlands rich history of trade and immigration with the rest of the world means that it has some amazing and insightful archeological sites that date back over 2000-4000 years old.
+Shetlands rich history of trade and migration with the rest of the world means that it has some stunning and insightful archeological sites that date back over thousands of years.

 Visit Historic Scotland site to find out more: